Is Coconut Water Good for Diarrhea? What You Need to Know

 Coconut Water Is a Reasonable Supportive Drink When:

-- No major weakness or dizziness
+- No major weakness, dizziness, or unusual thirst

 - No signs of dehydration (normal urination, moist mouth)